saulpw/visidata/CONTRIBUTING.md

 ### Feature requests or enhancements

 If you use VisiData, I would love it if you reached out to me to discuss some of your common workflows and needs.
 This helps me better prioritize which functionality to add.
 Send me a [screencast](http://asciinema.org), or some sample data along with your desired output.
 There is probably a way to tweak VisiData to get the job done even more to your liking.
-Feature requests should be made as posts on [reddit/visidata](http://reddit.com/r/visidata), or by emailing me at [saul@visidata.org](mailto:saul@visidata.org).
+Feature requests should be made on any of the communication channels listed [here](https://github.com/saulpw/visidata/blob/develop/CONTRIBUTING.md#community).

 ### Filing issues or support

 Create a GitHub issue if anything doesn't appear to be working right.
 If you get an unexpected error, please include the full stack trace that you get with `^E`.
-If you are struggling with learning how to use the tool, or are unsure how something works, please also file an issue or write a comment in any of our community spaces.
-In addition to wanting to help users get the most out of the tool, this helps me gauge the holes in our documentation.
+Additionally, it would help me more quickly diagnose the problem if you could attach the saved Commandlog (`Ctrl-D`), which will show the steps that lead to the issue.
+If you are struggling with learning how to use the tool, or are unsure how something works, please also file an issue or write a comment in any of our [community spaces](https://github.com/saulpw/visidata/blob/develop/CONTRIBUTING.md#community).
+In addition to wanting to help users get the most out of the tool, this helps us gauge the holes in our documentation.

 ### Code contributions